-Furthermore, the bill amends the New Jersey Conflict of Interest Law to allow spouses of State officers or employees, who do not have responsibilities for regulating cannabis or casino activities, to hold interests in those sectors without conflict, removing the previous stipulation that the exemption only applied if the marriage occurred after the officer's appointment.
-It clarifies that the spouse must not be directly employed by any entity in the cannabis or casino industries and mandates the Joint Legislative Committee on Ethical Standards and the State Ethics Commission to maintain and update a list of State positions with responsibilities related to these activities.
-The bill is retroactive to the effective date of the Cannabis Regulatory, Enforcement Assistance, and Marketplace Modernization Act, ensuring that the changes apply to past situations as well.
+Furthermore, the bill removes the existing requirement that the exemption for spouses only applies if the marriage occurred after the State officer or employee's appointment or employment, thus allowing spouses to engage in these interests regardless of the marriage date, provided the State officer or employee does not have relevant responsibilities.
+It also specifies that spouses must not be directly employed by any entity in the cannabis or casino industries.
+Additionally, the bill mandates the Joint Legislative Committee on Ethical Standards and the State Ethics Commission to maintain and periodically update a list of State government positions with responsibilities related to these activities.
+The bill is retroactive to the effective date of the Cannabis Regulatory, Enforcement Assistance, and Marketplace Modernization Act, P.L.2021, c.16.

 Statutes affected: